 Battlefield 1 is still a few months away, and much of Electronic Arts’ focus the past few weeks has been on its other upcoming multiplayer shooter, Titanfall 2.
 But the World War I-era game is shaping up to be a massive return to form for a series that has lost its way.
 The content you get when you pick up a copy of Battlefield 1 on release day won’t be all the game has to offer — the game is receiving a Premium Pass that comes loaded with enough extras to keep you playing for a long time.

 As detailed on EA’s Origin platform, the Battlefield 1 Premium Pass will get players 16 extra maps spread over four different expansion packs, each with a different theme.
-The first of these, They Shall Not Fall, focuses on the French army.
+The first of these, They Shall Not Pass, focuses on the French army.
 It will arrive in March, quite a long time after the game’s October release, and Premium members will get access to it two weeks before everyone else.

 A second expansion — though it’s not quite clear if it’s the second expansion — will feature the Russian Empire’s army.
 Both the French and Russians are completely omitted from the main game’s multiplayer maps, which led to a change petition that currently has more than 38,000 supporters.